Head Men’s Soccer Coach

 Ashford University ’12

-Rafael Simmons begins his first season as an assistant coach with the DWU men’s soccer program in 2013 after a four-year playing career.
+Rafael Simmons begins his second season as an assistant coach with the DWU men’s soccer program in 2014.
+He joined the Tiger coaching staff after a four-year collegiate playing career.

 Simmons, a native of Bristol, England, spent the final two seasons of his collegiate career at Ashford University in Clinton, Iowa.
 He missed the final two seasons of his career due to an injury, but played in all 20 games and started in 19 as a junior in 2010.